ibm-cloud-docs/assistant/dialog-build.md

 The tool refreshes, and shifts focus to the dialog node with the node ID that you specified.
 If the node ID is for a slot, a Found or Not found slot condition, a slot handler, or a conditional response, then the node in which the slot or conditional response is defined gets focus and the corresponding modal is displayed.

-**Note**: If you still cannot find the node, you can export the dialog skill and use a JSON editor to search the skill JSON file.
+If you still cannot find the node, you can export the dialog skill and use a JSON editor to search the skill JSON file.
+{: tip}

 ## Copying a dialog node
 {: #copy-node}